sanity/tahrir/README.markdown

 # The Tahrir Project

-Tahrir will be decentralized anonymous Twitter, from the crazy fool that brought you Freenet.
-It is early days but I'm making [rapid progress](https://github.com/sanity/tahrir/commits/master).

-For now, please look [here](https://github.com/sanity/tahrir/wiki) for further information.
+This is the source code for Tahrir.
+Please see [tahrirproject.org](http://tahrirproject.org/) for further information.